Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/STORIES/Erotic/The First Night of Us/Prelude.md

 The scent of her in the room was a pheromonal warning that read: _you’re never walking out of this room the same again_.

 She was sitting on the edge of the bed, looking herself in the mirror, wearing a pink short, and MY t-shirt that for her was oversized, swallowing her petite frame like it had sworn loyalty to her softness.
-I get it, anyone including herself would get lost in her beauty.
+I get it, anyone, including herself, would get lost in her beauty.
 My breath caught in my throat when she looked up to me.

 I smiled and asked her why my t-shirt.
 She said, "I was dying to feel you wrapped around me"